Who I Am

 When I'm not diving into networks, studying for certifications, or configuring systems, you'll find me immersed in creative worlds.
 I'm an avid consumer of anime and manga, a dedicated gamer, and a cosplayer.
 That's me as the Lone Wanderer from Fallout—I have standards for my work, even when it's play.

-I'm also a writer working on a book series, because storytelling - whether through code, security architecture, or fiction - is fundamentally about creating something meaningful that others can experience.
+I'm also a writer working on a book series, because storytelling — whether through code, system design, or fiction — is fundamentally about creating something meaningful that others can experience.

 These interests aren't separate from my professional life - they inform it.
 Gaming teaches strategy and systems thinking.
 Writing requires attention to detail and logical structure.
 And cosplay?
 That's project management, problem-solving, and creative execution all in one.

 I'm an introverted extrovert - comfortable presenting and communicating, but energized by deep focus work.
-That balance serves me well in cybersecurity, where you need both technical expertise and the ability to explain complex concepts to non-technical stakeholders.
+That balance serves me well in IT leadership, where you need both technical depth and the ability to communicate clearly with stakeholders at every level.

 Let's Connect

-Interested in working together or just want to talk tech, gaming, or cybersecurity?
+Interested in working together or just want to talk tech, gaming, or storytelling?